abiquo/merlin/README.md

 Merlin
 =======================

-Merlin is a webapp used for deploy VM on ESXi and perform PXE installations
+Merlin is a webaap tool for deploying VMs on ESXi and performing PXE installations

 See wiki for more info